 The centre is one of seven sites for AAFC’s Minor Use Pesticide Program where potential pest management trials are conducted to support Canadian growers and industries.

 Search Research projects from the London Research and Development Centre to learn more about what we do.

-The London RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The London RDC carries out innovative research, development, technology and knowledge transfer activities in support of the AAFC's Strategic Plan for Science, which includes:

 Meet our Scientists

 Find out more about the scientists at London Research and Development Centre through their profiles below.

 You can also visit the Fields of Science campaign featuring 11 Agriculture and Agri-Food Canada scientists from coast to coast.
 Discover why they chose to pursue a career in agriculture and learn more about their research.